KerickHowlett/library-management-system/README.md

 ### Technologies Used

-- **Frontend**: React, TailwindCSS and DaisyUI for styling, and React Query for state management since React Query is designed to streamline state management for resource-focused applications (e.g., Todo Apps).
+- **Frontend**: React, TailwindCSS and DaisyUI for styling, AGGrid for rendering the data table, and React Query for handling state management since React Query is designed to streamline state management for resource-focused applications (e.g., Todo Apps).
 - **Backend**: NestJS -- a Node.js-based backend framework designed for scalability by being modular, supporting dependency injection, and uses Express under the hood.
 - **Database**: Prisma for the ORM and PostgreSQL for the database, since a